"Every picture tells a story don't it!" - Rod Stewart/Ron Wood (1971)

 [Note: this is a landline and doesn't accept texting]

 Welcome to my web site for Blue Rose Foto!
-I live with my lovely wife, Pamela, our three cats, Archangelo, D'Artagnan, & Pocahauntus, in a lovely limestone cottage we call Blue Rose Cottage in Champaign, IL, USA and work from home.
-More info on the way.
-Patience...
+I live with my lovely wife, Pamela, our two cats D'Artagnan (the puma) & George (the panther), in a lovely limestone cottage we call Blue Rose Cottage in Champaign, IL, USA and work from home.

 All prints are in large format (roughly A2 size - or around 16" x 20") Finished product can be as big as 21" x 25" when framed.
 They are matted, signed, and framed. (scroll to bottom for other options) Prices vary from a bit under $100 to a bit over $200 - depending...
 Smaller sizes available on request like A3 or even A4, but the smaller you go, the less of a visual impact you will have.
 Not recommended.